innovationinsoftware/microservices-practical/labs/Day1 Labs/12 Factor.md

 });
 ```

-Add a start script to `package.json` at `12factor/backend/package.json`:
+Add a start script and proxy to `package.json` at `12factor/backend/package.json`:

 ```json
 {